ronkrasn/simple-mcp-client/README.md

 ### Full Interactive Documentation

-Visit **http://localhost:3000/api** for the complete Swagger UI documentation with:
+Visit **https://localhost:3000/api** for the complete Swagger UI documentation with:
 - All available endpoints
 - Request/response schemas
 - Interactive API testing
 - Example requests
 - Authentication details

+**Note**: When accessing the Swagger UI with self-signed certificates, you may need to accept the security warning in your browser.

 ### Configuration Options